VoloBro/newman-reporter-testrail/README.md

 * TESTRAIL_TYPE (optional)
 Type of test cases to add to the test run.
 * TESTRAIL_CLOSE_RUN (optional)
-Close run if all tests are passed
+Close run if all tests are passed.
+Case sensitive, supported values are 'true' or 'false'.
 * TESTRAIL_RUNID (optional)
 Update specific run with automated test results.
 Can be used in case test run contains manual and automated tests.